 The classifications of these primary and secondary sources described above, is based on the originality of the material and the proximity of the source or origin.
-Although, there are differences between academic disciplines in the ways that source types are defined.
-88 I acknowledge that categorisation of sources within each discipline may also be tricky and not always clear cut.
-89 While it may seem generally clear that the categorisation of primary sources refers to 'first-hand' knowledge that a researcher has gathered, material may be considered as a primary source in one context and a secondary source in another.
-90 In legal research, the law itself is the primary source and the materials that analyse and interpret the law are considered as secondary sources.
-91 Although, sometimes a material may seemingly reflect both descriptions.
-92 Acknowledging the frequent ambiguity of categorising sources, in this dissertation, any material as evidence and a mandatory authority of the EU and China's position on ISDS in the present day, without commentary or analysis, is considered to be a primary source.
-I have categorised material of persuasive value that reports with commentary and analysis thereof as secondary
+Although, there are differences between academic disciplines in the ways that source types are defined.88 I acknowledge that categorisation of sources within each discipline may also be tricky and not always clear cut.89 While it may seem generally clear that the categorisation of primary sources refers to 'first-hand' knowledge that a researcher has gathered, material may be considered as a primary source in one context and a secondary source in another.90 In legal research, the law itself is the primary source and the materials that analyse and interpret the law are considered as secondary sources.91 Although, sometimes a material may seemingly reflect both descriptions.92 Acknowledging the frequent ambiguity of categorising sources, in this dissertation, any material https://guides.library.utoronto.ca/FSC100UTM/scholarly#:~:text=Scholarly%20peer%2Dreviewed%20journal%20articles,to%20the%20the%20scholarly%20community.

-&lt;sup>88 Library University of Toronto, 'Primary and Secondary Sources in the Sciences', Library University of Toronto, FSC100 The Real CSI, n.d., sources#:~:text=Sources%20of%20information%20or%20evidence,of%20the%20source%20or%20origin.
+88 Library University of Toronto, 'Primary and Secondary Sources in the Sciences', Library University of Toronto, FSC100 The Real CSI, n.d., sources#:~:text=Sources%20of%20information%20or%20evidence,of%20the%20source%20or%20origin.
+90 For instance, websites and newspapers may be considered to be primary or secondary sources depending on how the material is used.